-Our biennial Customer Satisfaction Survey is conducted by independent research agency, Ennova.
-Our most recent survey in 2019 has shown that Palsgaard is a top performer within CSR.
-It also clearly indicates that sourcing sustainable raw materials including RSPO certified palm oil has top priority amongst our customers.
 Our Responsible Supplier Programme ensures that our suppliers are aware of Palsgaard's focus on ethics, the environment and responsibility in the supply chain, and they sign our Supplier Code of Conduct.
 A new platform to measure customer satisfaction and interests is being prepared for the upcoming survey.